yeoman-projects/generator-jhipster-electron/generators/app/templates/README.md

 # usage

-After installing dependencies you can run in this:
+After installing dependencies and generating **target/*.war** with spring-boot, you can run in this:

 * `npm start` : it runs the app in a live electron process
 * `npm package` : it creates an **electron-war 1.0.0.exe** app in **electron-war-package\distribution**